JJ/github-pr-contains-action/README.md

 - [Pablo Statsig's `pr-content-checker`](https://github.com/pablo-statsig/gh-pr-content-checker/)

 ## History

+> Tags for every release are preceded by `releases/`

 - `v0`: proof of concept, published to marketplace
 - `v1`: Adds several more checks